-The grind setting below is from our volunteer Carlos @chaosinrye, this is only a draft version.
-You can help us improve it, refine it, polish it and more.
+The grind setting below is from our volunteer Carlos @chaosinrye and @fatima_quest.
+This is only a draft version.
+You can help us improve it, refine it, polish it, and more.
 Please give us feedback on the Discord channel, thank you for your great help.
 We would like to design a grind setting converter to make it easier for coffee lovers around the world.
 Can you help?
 Let us know.

 1. Extreme fine grinding

 <200-200 µ – Extra Fine (I) (confectioners sugar)